toppers/hakoniwa-ros2sim/appendix/native.md

 # Hakoniwa ROS Simulator

 The [TOPPERS Project Hokoniwa WG](https://toppers.github.io/hakoniwa) develops "Hakoniwa," a virtual simulation environment for the age of IoT/Cloud Robotics.

 This repository provides an environment where you can quickly try simulations of ROS 2 programs on Hakoniwa.

-This page shows how to use the system in native Linux environment (including WSL2); please refer to [README.md](/README.md) for how to use the system in Docker environment.
+This page shows how to use the system in native Linux environment (including WSL2).
+Please also refer to [README.md](/README.md) for how to use the system in Docker environment.

 ## Requirements